Why Singer Amata Thinks Milbemax Killed Her Dog

 We are all expected to trust the drugs given out by vets just as we do with those prescribed by doctors but what happens when things go tragically wrong?
+How safe are these treatments?
 All medications have side effects and some of these can be very serious, very serious indeed!

-Joanna Papaj, who was interviewed for HubPages under her stage name of Amata, witnessed the terrible suffering her little dog Zuzia endured after being given Milbemax wormer, a drug manufactured by Novartis.
+Joanna Papaj, who is also known by stage name of Amata, witnessed the terrible suffering her little dog Zuzia endured after being given Milbemax wormer, a drug manufactured by Novartis.
 Eventually her dear animal friend had to be put to sleep after all treatments to reverse the damage done to her little body had failed.
 This is the harrowing story of what happened:

 "I gave her Milbemax in the middle of May.
 Just after a few hours one of her legs started to shake.
 The next day her neck became stiff and she had this horrible face that was saying "I'm suffering, help me".
 The next day she started to limp.

 We went back to the same vet and I said that something's going on after Milbemax and she said 'Surely it's not after that drug, it's safe!'